dragon-install/Odin-Library/README.md

 # Odin-Library
-This is the library project, but it's been refactored to use classes, as opposed to constructor functions.
+This is the library project for The Odin Project, but it's been refactored to use classes, as opposed to constructor functions.